section-engineering-education/engineering-education/articles/understanding-browser-caching/index.md

 ### HTTP response headers commonly used for caching
 The owner of a website has control over the cache policy.
 This control is exercised using HTTP cache headers.
 These headers are used to define the maximum time that web resources can be cached before expiring.
 The following are the HTTP response headers commonly used for caching:
+#### ETag
-- **ETag:** This is an abbreviation for the term ‘Entity Tag’.
+This is an abbreviation for the term ‘Entity Tag’.
 It works as a cache validation token.
 It is used when the cached files have expired.
 The web browser uses ETag in its requests to establish whether there is a stale copy existing in the cache.

+#### Cache-Control
-- **Cache-Control:** This header consists of various parameters that control validation, cache behavior, and expiration.
+This header consists of various parameters that control validation, cache behavior, and expiration.
 Some of the directives of this header include:

-*no-cache*
-This directive instructs the browser to validate the content in the cache to check whether it corresponds to the content in the web server.
+- **no-cache:** This directive instructs the browser to validate the content in the cache to check whether it corresponds to the content in the web server.
 If the content is fresh, then the browser can fetch it from the cache.

-*public*
-This means that the browser or any intermediary party (like CDN or proxies) can cache the web resources.
+- **public:** This means that the browser or any intermediary party (like CDN or proxies) can cache the web resources.

-*private*
-This means that only the browser can cache the web resources.
+- **private:** This means that only the browser can cache the web resources.

-*no-store*
-This directive instructs the browser not to cache.
+- **no-store:** This directive instructs the browser not to cache.

+#### Expires
-- **Expires:** This header defines when the resources stored in the cache will expire.
+This header defines when the resources stored in the cache will expire.
 When the expiry date reaches, the browser will consider the content stale.
 For example, *Expires: Mon, 14 June 2021 10:30:00 GMT*.

+#### Last Modified
-- **Last Modified:** This header provides information regarding when the web content was modified.
+This header provides information regarding when the web content was modified.
+The main content of this information includes data and time of modification.
 For example, *Last Modified: Tue, 11 February 2021 10:30:00 GMT*.

 ### Pitfalls of browser caching
 - Incorrect caching setup may make the browser retrieve outdated content, which may affect the user experience negatively.